What Does the Bible Say About Guarding Your Heart?

 15. Matthew 6:21 – “For where your treasure is, there your heart will be also.”
 Jesus teaches that our priorities and values are reflected in where we place our heart, urging us to focus on heavenly rather than earthly treasures.

-See also What Does the Bible Say About Loving One Another?
+See also What Does the Bible Say About Parenting?

 Through these verses, the Bible conveys a powerful message about the importance of guarding your heart.
 It’s not just about avoiding negative influences but actively pursuing righteousness, truth, and God’s will.
 This practice is integral to living a life that is pleasing to God and reflective of His love and wisdom.
 Guarding your heart is about being mindful of what influences you and intentionally filling your heart with that which is good and pure.